ICPI/DIV/Training/PT_material_PEPFAR_Academy.md

 Now for the hard part: Creating a calculated item, which uses categories within the same column in the raw data.
 In our case, we're calculating `yield`, which is the ratio of HTS_TST_POS/HTS_TST, both of which are in the same `Indicator` column.
 We're going to do it for `Total Numerator` values by filtering for it in the `StandardizedDisaggregate` column to keep it simple.
 Follow the same steps as above, but choose the `Calculated Item` option in the dropdown.
 A note of caution: Keep in mind that you should be in the pivot table in the row labels area, otherwise the `Calculated Item` option will be greyed-out.
 In the dialogue box for calculated item, write a name for your calculated indicator.
 For example `Yield`, and then enter the formula for yield choosing the appropriate indicators from the `items` list. `HTS_TST_POS/HTS_TST`.
 Woot, woot!
 You should see `Yield` in the pivot table as a ratio.
 Note of caution: `Calculated Item` can be more processing heavy than `Calculated Field`, and I wouldn't recommend using it for very large datasets.

+The BOSS pokes her/his head in again.
+"So...
+He's cut off by the ANALYST: "I'm done!".
+BOSS: Wow, that was really quick!
 ### 12. Building pivot charts **(Shazad)**

 Often times, you will want to visualize the data being displayed in your pivot table.
 These can easily be done using the PivotCharts feature.